Zinebi

 The Bilbao International Festival of Documentary and Short Film, ZINEBI, is an international film festival that it is held annually in Bilbao since 1959.
-It is dedicated to documentary, animations and other short film forms.
+It is dedicated to short films including documentaries, fiction and animations.

 It is the only Class-A international documentary festival recognised by the International Federation of Film Producers Associations (FIAPF) in Spain.

 It has also been accredited by the Academy of Motion Picture Arts and Sciences as a qualifier for the Oscars and also it is a qualifier for the BAFTAs awarded by the British cinema industry and for the Goya Awards awarded by the Academy of Cinematographic Arts and Sciences of Spain.

 Organised by the Arriaga Theatre, the festival has currently institutional financing and sponsorship from Bilbao City Council.

 History

 The festival was established in 1959 by the Basque Institute of Hispanic Culture.
 The third oldest festival in Spain (after San Sebastian and Valladolid), it was initially dedicated solely to documentary films.
 In the 1960s the festival expanded its program and included short films and animation.
 In 1974, Zinebi was appointed A class by the International Federation of Film Producers Associations (FIAPF).

 By 2015, annually the management team received more than 5000 titles to review.

-Luis Iturri directed the festival in 1989-1999, succeeded by Ernesto del Río (2000-17).
+Luis Iturri directed the festival in 1989–1999, succeeded by Ernesto del Río (2000–17).
 In 2017, after 18 years in this post, del Río stepped down as the head of the festival, Vanesa Fernández Guerra was appointed in his place.

 In 2020, amidst the COVID-19 pandemic, the festival took place online via the Filmin platform.

 In 2023, Vanesa Fernández Guerra stepped down as the head of the festival and was succeeded by Joseba Lopezortega Aguirre.